Arshad Ayub Khan

-Arshad Ayub Khan (born 28 March 1967) is a Pakistani politician and businessman who was Provincial Minister for Local Government, Elections and Rural Development for Khyber Pakhtunkhwa in the Gandapur ministry.
+Arshad Ayub Khan (born 28 March 1967) is a Pakistani politician and businessman who is currently serving as Senior Minister of Khyber Pakhtunkhwa and Provincial Minister for Education in Chief Minister's Sohail Afridi's Cabinet since 15th October 2025.

+Prior to this he was Provincial Minister for Local Government, Elections and Rural Development for Khyber Pakhtunkhwa in the Gandapur's Cabinet.
 He has been a member Provincial Assembly of Khyber Pakhtunkhwa since his election 28 February 2024.

 Previously he had been a member of the Provincial Assembly of Khyber Pakhtunkhwa from August 2018 till January 2023.

 Arshad Ayub Khan belong's to a historical Pakistani Family of The Ayub Khan's.
-He belongs to a Hindko speaking Hazarewal family, but from pashtun Tareen tribe, and his forefathers migrated to this region, from kandahar Afghanistan to pishin and from pishin too hazara centuries ago during mughal era.
+He belongs to a Hindko speaking Hazarewal family, but from Pashtun Tareen tribe, and his forefathers migrated to this region, from kandahar Afghanistan to pishin and from pishin too Hazara centuries ago during Mughal era.
 He was born in Rehana, near the capital Islamabad, as the third child of his father Shaukat Ayub, a prominent businessman, who was the son of the second President of Pakistan & the Third Commander-in-Chief of the Pakistan Army from 1951 to 1958 Field Marshal Muhammad Ayub Khan.
 He is also the nephew of prominent business-man and ex-Foreign Minister Gohar Ayub Khan and first-cousin of Senior PTI Leader, ex-Federal Minister for Petroleum and Economic Affairs Omar Ayub Khan.

 Arshad Ayub Khan attended Burn Hall College through his childhood up until completing his matric education.
 He would then pursue higher education by completing his A levels from Concord College and Bachelors from United States International University (USIU).